 - Separate the effects of pure spatial processes from pure environmental influences on species distributions.

-In this instance, the MEMs were made from a spatial connectivity matrix that considered the geographic relationships between sampling sites.
-Here, I used a minimum spanning tree (MST) topology to focus on connections between neighbouring coastal sections.
+Here the MEMs were built from a spatial connectivity matrix based on the geographic relationships between sampling sites, using a minimum spanning tree (MST) topology to focus on connections between neighbouring coastal sections.

 The insights MEMs provide are: